An Ultimate Guide To Types of Washers: Materials & Sizes

 Copper Washers

 Copper washers can effectively conduct heat and electricity.
-They do not corrode easily, and they can endear for high temperatures as well as electrical usage.
-So, these are optimum for heat exchangers, and electrical parts.
+They do not corrode easily, and they can withstand high temperatures as well as electrical usage.
+So, these are optimum for heat exchangers and electrical parts.

 Rubber Washers